 Installing certain approved lock types can reduce your home insurance premium.
 This is because they're the safest and the most likely to prevent burglars from gaining entry into your home.
 Some burglars become familiar with certain locks, and have developed methods to defeat them.
 So it’s important to have modern, professionally fitted locks.

 Our guide on approved locks provides more information.
 If you have any doubts, a qualified locksmith (such as a Master Locksmith Association member) can help you choose and install suitable locks to meet insurance requirements.

-In the warmer months, you should avoid leaving them open at night as this provides an easy entrance point for burglars.
+In the warmer months, you should avoid leaving windows open at night as this provides an easy entrance point for burglars.
 You should also check the condition of your windows frequently, as rusty locks and rotten frames can make access even easier and are more vulnerable to being forced open.

 Make sure you store valuables, such as jewellery, tablets and other gadgets out of sight as they can attract opportunistic thieves — and burglars aren’t known for resisting temptation.
 You might also want to consider investing in a safe; an MLA-approved locksmith can supply and install one to meet your needs.

 It’s also advisable to keep your car keys hidden as many burglars will break into homes just to take cars.
 Keep your keys away from your front door to avoid ‘letterbox fishing’, a tactic where burglars use a fishing rod or long magnetic implement to grab keys through a home’s letterbox.

 You might think your spare key is safe under the doormat or plant pot, but burglars know all the common hiding places.
 Never leave your keys in the inside of your door, as burglars can use the ‘fishing’ technique to reach them through the letterbox and let themselves into your home.
 Some insurers won’t pay out on a claim if there’s no sign of forced entry — so it’s even more important to keep your keys out of the hands of burglars.